Learning Outcomes

 Key Term: permitted development

-Permitted development is development that does not require express planning permission because it is granted by the Town and Country Planning (General Permitted Development) Order 2015 (GPDO).
+Permitted development is development that does not require express planning permission because it is granted by the Town and Country Planning (General Permitted Development) Order 2015 (GPDO), as amended.
+It is still “development” but benefits from deemed permission.

 Key Term: Article 4 Direction

-An Article 4 Direction is a local authority order that removes permitted development rights in a specified area, meaning express planning permission is required for works that would otherwise be permitted.
+An Article 4 Direction is a local authority order (confirmed in accordance with the GPDO) that removes specified permitted development rights in a defined area, meaning express planning permission is required for works or changes that would otherwise be permitted.
+Compensation exposure can arise if directions take immediate effect; advance notice often limits that risk.

 Use Classes and Changes of Use

-The Town and Country Planning (Use Classes) Order 1987 (as amended) groups uses of land and buildings into classes (e.g., Class E for commercial, Class C3 for residential).
-Changing use within the same class does not require planning permission.
-Changing to a different class usually does.
+The Town and Country Planning (Use Classes) Order 1987 (as amended) groups uses of land and buildings into classes.
+In England, major 2020 amendments created broader commercial Class E and split local community/learning into Classes F.1 and F.2.
+Changing use within the same class does not require planning permission; changing to a different class usually does, unless a permitted development right applies.

 The Planning Application Process